Borgor-Chefs/CompTIA-Notes/operating systems/Windows/Tools/Windows Network Technologies.md

 Each share contains:

 - a name
-	- if your name ends with a "$", then it is hidden
+	- if your name ends with a "$", then it is hidden from the network
 	- however, it is still present on the network and you can connect to it if you know what the name is
 - a path to the folder you want to share
 - the type (this is Windows by default)